jinming-cheng/cheng_annotation_bmc_bioinfo/README.md

 This repository includes the cell type annotation from [Cheng et al. 2025.
 BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-025-06044-0) for the 10x human HER2+ breast cancer data: (1) 10x Xenium data of Sample 1, (2) paired 10x Flex single-cell data of Sample 1, and (3) 10x Xenium data of Sample 2.

+Source codes (R markdown files) have been added for reproducing the figures and results.

 ## Citation